mcomi/ecb-client/README.md

 This project uses TailwindCSS and React.
 For deploy I used the CD flow with Github + Netlify.

-You can see the demo [right here.](https://confident-bhaskara-2bb730.netlify.app/) For some reason I didn't find out the customers url is not working on heroku but you can verify for new records directly at the API endpoint.
+You can see the demo [right here.](https://confident-bhaskara-2bb730.netlify.app/) For some reason I didn't find out the customers url is not working on Netlify but you can verify for new records directly at the API endpoint.

 ## Run the project